Wave71993-dotcom/ANIME/README.md

 ## ▣ OVERVIEW

-Auto Anime Pahe is a high-performance Telegram bot built for automated anime downloading, processing, and uploading.
+Anime Pahe is a high-performance Telegram bot built for automated anime downloading, processing, and uploading.

 Runs on:

-* Koyeb
-* Render
 * VPS / Dedicated
 * Local